 From a technical standpoint, the app gives you a complete traffic breakdown of your connections, integrates with Keychain to keep your details safe, and works with macOS’s advanced DNS system.

-Which VPN Client Do You Use?
+Which Mac VPN Client Do You Prefer?